Z-Hub/kopano-apps/kopano-core/appcenter/README_UPDATE.md

 Please see [Kopano Changelog](https://documentation.kopano.io/kopano_changelog/) for a general overview of all updates.

+### Changes in Kopano4UCS 1.7.x nad Kopano Groupware Core 8.7.19

+* Update integration for UCS 5.0
+* Improve logic of repository configuration to work with new style license keys and disable automatically of login at repository fails
+* Check [Kopano changelog](https://documentation.kopano.io/kopano_changelog/kc.html#kopano-core-8-7-19-8-7-19-0) for changes relating to Kopano Groupware Core 8.7.19

 ### Changes in Kopano4UCS 1.6.2

 * Remove explicit dependency of kopano-contacts, as its now obsolete in Kopano Groupware Core 8.7.7